ecashin/pkgdemo/README.md

 Now that the package installation has added dependencies to the virtual environment, we can run the linters.
-Because Python's type system is recent and optional, these are essential tools, worth reading about and mastering.
+Because Python's support for static type checking is recent and optional, these are essential tools, worth reading about and mastering.